haryflux/ras-dashboard/README.md

 Hey — thanks for checking out this repo!

 This is the **frontend** for the RAS Training Hub: the part people actually see and click.
-It's a dark, modern web app where an associate signs in, tells us a bit about themselves, and lands on a personalized dashboard.
+It's a dark, modern web app where an associate signs in, tells us a bit about themselves, and lands on a fully personalized learning experience.
 Managers get their own view to keep an eye on the team.

 If you've never run a web project before, don't worry — I wrote the setup steps assuming **zero prior experience**.
 If you get stuck, jump to the [Troubleshooting](#-when-things-go-wrong) section; I hit most of those snags myself while building this. 🙂